Jai Courtney

-Courtney's other notable credits include the Hollywood films I, Frankenstein (2014), Unbroken (2014), and The Exception (2016), the Australian films Felony (2014), The Water Diviner (2014), Storm Boy (2019) and 100% Wolf (2020), and the television series Stateless (2020), The Terminal List (2022) and Kaleidoscope (2023).
-He also portrayed the title character in the Melbourne Theatre Company's production of Macbeth (2017), and hosted the Australian reality competition series The Summit (2023).
+Courtney's other notable credits include the Hollywood films I, Frankenstein (2014), Unbroken (2014), and The Exception (2016); the Australian films Felony (2014), The Water Diviner (2014), Storm Boy (2019) and 100% Wolf (2020), and the television series Stateless (2020).
+He also appeared in The Terminal List (2022) and the 2023 American TV series Kaleidoscope.
 In 2025, he starred in the survival horror thriller Dangerous Animals.

+On stage, he portrayed the title character in the Melbourne Theatre Company's production of Macbeth (2017).
+He also hosted the Australian reality competition series The Summit in 2023.

 Early life and education

-Jai Stephen Courtney was born in in Sydney, New South Wales.
-His father, Chris, worked for a state-owned electricity company, and his mother, Karen, was a teacher at Galston Public School, where Courtney and his older sister were students.
-Courtney played rugby and participated in drama club there.
+Jai Stephen Courtney was born on March 15, 1986.

-He then attended Cherrybrook Technology High School and the Western Australian Academy of Performing Arts, graduating in 2008.
+Courtney played rugby and participated in drama club at school.
+He attended Cherrybrook Technology High School and the Western Australian Academy of Performing Arts, graduating in 2008.
 While in college, Courtney took a ballet course and failed.